getmanfred/dev-story-scraper/README.md

 ![Code organization](doc/assets/code-organization.png)

-The scraping process is designed to follow the MAC JSON schema, so each main subdocument is a parser on its own.
+The scraping process is designed following the MAC JSON schema subdocuments.
+So each "large" subdocument at the JSON Schema will have its own parser class.

 The `index.ts` file contains the handler that launches the Lambda function, and it is in charge of the bootstraping initializing the required depdencies.